Financial-Times/methode-article-mapper/README.markdown

  * Methode API

 ## Running
-In order to run the project, please run com.ft.methodetransformer.MethodeTransformerService with the following program
+In order to run the project, please run com.ft.methodetransformer.MethodeTransformerApplication with the following program
 parameters: server methode-transformer.yaml

-Please make sure you are running it in the correct working directory (methode-bridge-transformer).
+Please make sure you are running it in the correct working directory (methode-transformer-service).

 Healthcheck: http://localhost:11071/healthcheck